michalroots/pico/about.md

 ---
-description: We're weaving a community in Pico Island by practicing microsolidarity.
-Here's our documentation.
+description: We are weaving a community in Pico Island by practicing microsolidarity.
+Here is our documentation.
 ---

 # Microsolidarity in Pico